 Our walk among the hidden courtyards in Budapest was about to come to an end.
 Coming up was the grande finale.
 Gozsdu Udvar is a series of seven buildings with six connected courtyards between the streets of Dob utca, where we entered, and Király utca.

 The complex is named after Mano Gozsdu, who at the turn of the century (19th to 20th) played an important role in the Romanian national movement and the Hungarian reform era, according to a sign outside the entrance.

 On our visit the entire length of this 240 metre long passageway was filled with vendors selling all kinds of things, it was like a flea market.

 The Gozsdu was in the middle of the former Jewish quarter of Budapest.
 There used to be, and after extensive renovations still are, a mix of workshops and restaurants on the ground floor and apartments higher up.

 It was very lively here but according to our guide the night scene in the Gozsdu Courtyards rocks even more.
 There are plenty of places to quench your thirst and satisfy your hunger.

 After the lively Cozsdu Court we emerged on what is called Budapest’s Design Street and turned left.

 At 9 Király Utca we found our last courtyard and garden, walking through a combined café and shop called Arioso.
 Fences prohibits any attempts to enter elsewhere, but in the old days of the Jewish community, they would have been able to move between the residential buildings without having to walk the street outside.

-One could easily spend more time in the gardens, parks and courtyards of Budapest, even looking for more “secrets” as well.
+One could easily spend more time in the gardens, parks and hidden courtyards in Budapest, even looking for more “secrets” as well.
 We were satisfied and settled for a cup of tea with the rest of the group.

-This is the first of several entries from Budapest following a visit in September 2014.
+This article about hidden courtyards in Budapest is the first of several entries from Budapest following a visit in September 2014.